arogozhnikov/arogozhnikov.github.io/testimonials_my.md

 Website is a collection of well-organized and just-enough-detailed pieces of sane advice that covers dockerizing python, usage of environments, and - yes - speeding up common data analysis tasks.

-While after years I've just learn most of that from my experience, it could save me a significant amount of time if I have read Itamar's recommendations before.
+While after years I've just learnt most of that from my experience, it could save me a significant amount of time if I have read Itamar's recommendations before.

 There are however pieces that I've never seen to be explained well anywhere else &mdash; [issues with multiprocessing](https://pythonspeed.com/articles/python-multiprocessing/), venv activation process and multi-stage builds.

-If you deal with somewhat signiicant data loads in python, reading pythonspeed should save you a noticeable amount of time.
+If you deal with somewhat significant data loads in python, reading pythonspeed should save you a noticeable amount of time.

 ### ruff